August 18, 2022

 4) Reintroduce training load of squatting without any constraints

-Try some of the activities we talked about above, and reach out to your trusted coach or physical therapist if you need specific guidance customized to your unique situation!
+Try the strategies outlined above and reach out to a qualified coach or physical therapist if you need guidance tailored to your specific situation.